metagov/daostar/DAOIPs/daoip-3.md

 	"name": "<name of the attestation issuer>",
 	"issuer": "<URI returning data conforming to the Attestation Issuer JSON-LD Schema>", "description": "<description of the attestation issuer>",
-	"endpoints": {
+	"logo": "<link to logo of the issuer, usually a .jpg>", "endpoints": {
 		"subjectAttestationsURI": "<URI of endpoint>",
 	},
-	"apiURI": "<URI to specification or documentation of the issuer's API>" }
+	"apiDocsURI": "<URI to specification or documentation of the issuer's API>" }
 ```

+Issuers SHOULD publish a `name`, `description`, and `logo`.
 Within the `endpoint` property, issuers MUST publish the `subjectAttestationsURI` endpoint, which, in response to a request about an entity (typically identified through its `type` and `id` properties, but possibly through other fields such as `name`), returns an array of attestations about that entity.

-Issuers MAY choose to publish an API documentation specification through `apiURI`.
+Issuers MAY choose to publish an API documentation specification through `apiDocsURI`.
 If so, it is RECOMMENDED that they return a JSON or YAML object following the [OpenAPI specification](https://spec.openapis.org/oas/latest.html).

 ### Subject Presentations
 An issuer MAY aggregate information from multiple attestations within a single *presentation* or *verifiable presentation*.
 If so, it MUST publish an endpoint `subjectPresentationURI` within the `endpoints` property.
 Further, aggregate information about members or contributions MUST take the form of arrays under the `memberOf` and `contributions` properties.